-SHELBY HEARON was born in Marion, Kentucky, lived for many years in Texas and New York, and now makes her home in Burlington, Vermont.
-She was the author of sixteen novels, including Footprints, Life Estates, and Owning Jolene, which won an American Academy of… More about Shelby Hearon
+Shelby Hearon was born in Marion, Kentucky, lived for many years in Texas and New York, and made her home in Burlington, Vermont.
+She was the author of more than 15 novels, including Footprints, Life Estates, and Owning Jolene, which won an American… More about Shelby Hearon

 Published by Knopf Jul 06, 2011| 272 Pages| ISBN 9780307800282

 “Shelby Hearon has outdone herself in her wonderful new novel.
 She has written a sexy and moving love story, populated with children you admire and grown-ups who try to deserve them.
 It’s about love across the generations as well as between the sheets; and you root for these characters, you cheer them home.